rcpch/digital-growth-charts-server/docs/integrator/making-api-calls.md

 reviewers: Dr Marcus Baw, Dr Simon Chapman
 ---

-# Making calls to the dGC API
+# Making calls to the Digital Growth Charts API

 There are as many ways to make an API call as there are software developers, I reckon.
 But here are some common ways.
 We'll start with using our actual API documentation, then try a super-simple tool called `cURL` but if you prefer a graphical tool then feel free to skip ahead to the section on Postman.